 Do you prefer straight or curvy lines?

 When I draw my embroidery patterns, my pencil always comes out with curves first.
 I need to make a real conscious effort to draw straight lines.
 I recently handmade a geometric purse with triangular embroidery and found it much harder than my usual curves or flowers.

 Do you travel for inspiration?

 My husband and I only recently came back from a 9 month trip around the world.
-We started off in Italy, travelled through various european countries, went over to Cambodia and Singapore, then down to Australia and New Zealand and then finished in Japan.
-It was such an amazing experience and I saw so many types of craft, colours and designs that I think it does come into my work.
+We started off in Italy, traveled through various European countries, went over to Cambodia and Singapore, then down to Australia and New Zealand and then finished in Japan.
+It was such an amazing experience and I saw so many types of craft, colors and designs that I think it does come into my work.
 I would love to make travel my main source of inspiration!
 Wouldn’t we all?

 How do you achieve texture and depth in your work?

 I think my embroidery gives both depth and texture to my purses.
-I use the natural colours of the faded upcycled denim I use to create new embroidered patterns.
+I use the natural colors of the faded upcycled denim I use to create new embroidered patterns.

 How do you know when a work is finished?

 When I am happy with it :) If I look at my handmade pouch and feel like it is still missing something, then I continue until I feel like it is at a stage that I would use it for myself.
 If I am happy with it and I would be willing to pay for it, then it’s finished.